 Principal Researcher and Industry Development Specialist, Munich Research Center, Huawei Technologies (Germany)

-Title of talk: Industry View on Next Generation Network Architecture Design
+Title of talk: Agentic-AI based 6G Network Architecture

 Abstract:

-A future is envisioned where mobile communication technologies allow to unleash the potential of smart connectivity for a secure, resilient and sustainable development of our society.
-This talk will share the industry view on next generation network architecture design for instance, what are the technical motivations, what are the enabling technologies, what are the relevant use cases and requirements.
-Especially, the rapid development of the AI technologies in the past year has generated a profound impact on the path of next generation network architecture.
+The rapid development of the AI technologies in the past year has generated a profound impact on the path of next generation network architecture.
 AI as a network optimization enabler will have no doubt to play the driving role for the networks evolution to achieve higher network efficiency and contribute the carbon net-zero.
-However, the capability of the emerging AGI, will further allow us to fundamental change the network architecture and operation, in this talk present the AI based network, in the view that AI will be the foundation for the network creation and operation rather than the optimization tool for the current network architecture, in this case, we can achieve the true automation and network creation in the sense of application driven networks and to further simplify the operation of the wireless core networks.
-Moreover, the robotic sector will be the new blue ocean that will be empowered by 6G.
-Robots with different appearances, optimized for different tasks, able to work in groups and able to interact with people in all areas of life e.g. at home, in industrial environment, in hospital, etc. It is to be expected that even humanoid robots may reach market maturity when 6G will be rolled out.
-Robots are envisioned to be connected via 6G infrastructure.
-This talk will also share early research experience on 6G robotic related topics.
-It is believed that, 6G may also fundamentally change how robotics could be designed by leveraging its advanced features like native-AI, integrated communication and sensing, etc.
+However, the capability of the emerging AGI, will further allow us to fundamental change the network architecture and operation.
+This talk presents the Agentic-AI based 6G network architecture design, in the view that AI will be the foundation for the network creation and operation rather than the optimization tool for the current network architecture, in this case, we can achieve the true automation and network creation in the sense of application driven networks and to further simplify the operation of the wireless communication system.
+Moreover, this presentation will also address the latest standardization related progress and introduce the relevant industry forums that are working on this topic.

 Short Bio: